awsdocs/amazon-lex-developer-guide/doc_source/API_GetBuiltinIntent.md

 ## URI Request Parameters<a name="API_GetBuiltinIntent_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [signature](#API_GetBuiltinIntent_RequestSyntax) **   <a name="lex-GetBuiltinIntent-request-signature"></a>
 The unique identifier for a built\-in intent\.
 To find the signature for an intent, see [Standard Built\-in Intents](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/standard-intents) in the *Alexa Skills Kit*\.
+Required: Yes

 ## Request Body<a name="API_GetBuiltinIntent_RequestBody"></a>